elwachin/Contract-event-monitoring-lifi/README.md

 # Fee Collector Event Monitoring

 This project monitors and processes `FeeCollected` events from the Polygon blockchain using a FeeCollector contract.
 The events are fetched from the blockchain, parsed, and stored in MongoDB for further processing and querying.
 It also includes an API to interact with the stored events.

+Once you run this script, it will automatically fetch all events starting from block 61500000 and save them to MongoDB.
+It splits the blocks into smaller chunks to prevent failure when dealing with large arrays of data.

+If it encounters an issue, such as hitting an RPC limit or a database error, it will exit.
+The next time you run the script, it will resume querying from the last block it processed.

+You can use the API endpoint to retrieve data for a specific integrator.
 ## Table of Contents

 - [Setup](#setup)